Sidhuharp97/stat-programs-website/content/post/keeping-up-with-R/index.md

 ### Crop Modelling

   The [apsimx][] package has functions to read, inspect, edit and run files for APSIM "Next Generation" (json) and APSIM "Classic" (xml).
 Files with an `.apsim` extension correspond to APSIM Classic, the files with an `.apsimx` extension correspond to APSIM Next Generation. [rapsimng][] works with Next Generation APSIM files.
 [DSSAT][] provides a comprehensive R interface to the Decision Support System for Agrotechnology Transfer Cropping Systems model (DSSAT-CSM) documented by [Jones (2003)](https://doi.org/10.1016/S1161-0301(02)00107-7).
 This package provides cross-platform functions to read and write input files, run DSSAT-CSM, and read output files.

-  [Meteor][] provides a set of functions for weather and climate data manipulation to support crop and crop disease modeling.

   [phenorice][] is an R implementation of the [phenorice model](http://dx.doi.org/10.1016/j.rse.2017.03.029) for remote sensing of rice crop production. [phenoriceR][] provides helper functions for processing data from the phenorice model.
 [Recocrop][] estimates environmental suitability for plants using a limiting factor approach for plant growth following [Hackett 1991](https://doi:10.1007/BF00045728).
 [Rquefts][] provides an implementation of the QUEFTS (Quantitative Evaluation of the Native Fertility of Tropical Soils) model ([Janssen 1990](https://doi.org/10.1016%2F0016-7061%2890%2990021-Z)).
 [Rwofost][] is an implementation of the WOFOST ("World Food Studies") crop growth model([De Wit 2019](https://doi.org/10.1016%2Fj.agsy.2018.06.018)). [metrica][] has many convenience functions for comparing model predictions with ground truth data.